-Relationships outside of work declaration (not children/pupils)
+Relationships outside of work declaration

 It is recognised that there may be circumstances whereby employees of the school are known to others connected with the school outside of work.

 Staff must declare any relationship outside of the school that they may have with others that could create a conflict of interest.